Unusual Options Activity Insight: Amazon.com | Benzinga

 Unusual Options Activity Insight: Amazon.com

-Amazon.com (NASDAQ:AMZN) shares experienced unusual options activity on Monday.
-The stock price moved down to $3334.3 following the option alert.
+Shares of Amazon.com (NASDAQ:AMZN) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $3291.06.

 - Option Type: SWEEP